Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 At this point, I thought the "worst part" was over and I could start laying the groundwork for somehow counting the occurrences in the ```IEnumerable<CommonPath>```.
 For that, I believed I needed a faster collection than a List and I also wanted to compose a different type than the ```CommonPath``` for holding the result.

 Back to the tests.
 As I started writing a test, I composed a new type, which I circled around for exposing the result as a collection.
-It manifested into an immutable type like this.
+It manifested into an mutable type like this.
 If I could get a collection like this as a result, I would be grateful.

 ```
 public class CommonPathOccurrence